15 Marketing Strategies You’ll Need for 2020

 - Page speed.
-As always, your website’s speed a large factor in UX.
+As always, your website’s speed is a large factor in UX.
 Research shows that if a website loads 1 – 3 seconds, the bounce rate increases by 32%.
-3-5 seconds and it jumps to 90%!
-Over 6 seconds and it’s at 106%.
+3-5 seconds, and it jumps to 90%!
+Over 6 seconds, and it’s at 106%.
 Check your page’s website speed.

 - Security.
 Encrypting your website is part of a bigger program to secure your customer’s information and privacy.

 - Titles and Descriptions.
-You should be testing and adjusting your titles and descriptions on a regular basis.
+You should be testing and adjusting your titles and descriptions regularly.
 These meta tags are what get your users to click on your website.
 Make sure that the tags match the content of your website.

 - Navigation is always about providing a clear path.
 Ask yourself where are you taking your users and why.